CHAPTERS 27-29

 “How—” She looked down at herself, unable to fathom that the robotic body before her had replaced her own.
 Yet it was moving, speaking with her voice.
 She saw with its eyes, heard with its auditory receivers.
 A forced, irreversible symbiosis.
 “Why did this happen?
 Who made you do all this?”

 “No, James.
 You have to explain,” Heather said, desperate, furious.
 “What happened to clinical trials and willing volunteers?
-What happened to people who had no hope left?
-I was your friend and you used me.
-You killed me!
-You killed my body!
-What I am now—I really may just be a copy!”
+What happened to saving lives?
+I was your friend, and you got me killed!”
 If she were still organic, she would have been nauseated.
 Profoundly, forcefully sickened by the implications of everything he had done to her.
-“The real Heather may be dead and we’ll never really know for sure!”
+“The real Heather is dead because of you!”

-James was very still, hanging like a tattered shadow before her.
+James stood like a tattered shadow before her.

 “Didn’t you stop to think?” her voice faltered, warbling in and out of pitch like a broken speaker.
 She pulled at her restraints.
 “Just once?
 Didn’t you think even for one second that this wasn’t the answer?
-That my dad and I weren’t just tools to move around until you got what you wanted?”
+That all of us who supported you at Larkspur weren’t just tools to move around until you got what you wanted?”
 She lay back and looked away.
 She couldn’t stand his crestfallen face anymore.
 “That’s all we ever were to you, weren’t we?
 Just a means to an end.”

-The minutes of memory before the transfer played over and over behind her eyes.
-The gun, the guard counting down, James kicked to the floor.
+“Out of what, James?”
+The minutes of memory before the transfer bloomed behind her eyes, playing on loop.
+The guard, the gun, James kicked to the floor.
+A dart in her arm.
+Heaviness, darkness.

 Heather stared at him, trying to make sense of that response.

-“But I would never sacrifice you for him,” James said.
-“Never.”
 He took a breath so unsteady it was almost a sob.
-“I would give anything to take this all back.”
+“I would give anything to fix this.”

-“Take me home, James” Heather said, hopelessly.
+“Take me home, James” Heather said.
 “Please, at least do that much.”

 She looked at him for a long moment, trying to recognize the man before her.
 It was strange how quiet her body was without breath.
 Silent, cold despair.
 Ice seeping into cracks.